Yaelokre: 2025

 A band representing Yaelokre composed of Ósk, percussionist Reynaldo Capuno, guitarist Emil Ortega, drummer Eugene Rabang, and bassist JD Santos, were one of the opening acts for Norwegian singer-songwriter Aurora during her What Happened to the Earth? tour stop in Manila.
 It would be the first time that Yaelokre performed at the New Frontier Theater at a capacity of 3000, with prior gigs by the group holding around 20 to 200 people.
 During an interview with Rappler before the performance, Ósk commented that the virality of their songs felt horrible though stated that "something magical happened" as they were reminded by their friends who helped them pursue Yaelokre.

 Following Yaelokre's performance at the tour, they released two new singles entitled "Kid & Leveret" and "Cole's Response".
 On May 27, 2025, they announced a world tour named the "Foreword Tour" through an animated trailer featuring Clémente and Cooper, characters of the project.
 Multiple locations of the tour to be held across North America and Europe were announced.
 Nearing the end of the tour, Yaelokre released their third EP entitled Origins which serves as a prologue to the mythology of the four main characters in the story.
 Each track in the EP focuses on one of the characters to introduce their own perspectives in Meadowlark.

+2026

+In July 2026, Ósk announced a new studio album titled Foreword, set to be released on September 4, 2026.
+The album consist of previously released tracks that were reinterpreted, allowing them to explore a different sound outside the style that Yaelokre had established for their previous works.